 What Is the Antichrist?

 Every student of the Bible at some time will come across the word antichrist.
-Even many who are not familiar with the Bible have heard of it and tend to wonder about it.
+Even many who are not familiar with the Bible have heard of the word antichrist and tend to wonder about it.
 This term is very much a part of present day preaching, especially among those who follow the false idea that when Christ returns He will reign on earth for one thousand years.
-The belief that an antichrist will someday appear to wage war against Christ and devastate the world is commonly held.
+The belief that this antichrist will someday appear to wage war against Christ and devastate the world is commonly held.

-There are several other false views regarding the identity of the antichrist.
+There are several false views regarding the identity of the antichrist.
 Many claim that it is one specific person.
 Others say it is a mysterious force that will plague the world.
-Some believe it is anyone who opposes Christ.
-And even others feel it is the "beast" mentioned in the book of Revelation.
-Though these views are vastly different, they all have one thing in common - they all contend that the antichrist is yet to come.
+Some believe it is anyone who is opposed to Christ.
+And even others feel it is the "beast" found in the book of Revelation.
+Though these views are all erroneous and vastly different, they all have one thing in common - they all contend that the antichrist is in the near future.

 Those who espoused the antichrist doctrine did not deny the existence of God; they were not atheists.
 Nor did they deny Jesus, in fact, they would even defend Him.
 And they did not reject Christianity, for they claimed to be Christians.
 John clearly said, "they went out from us" (I John 2:19).
 So they were not anti-Christian, as they are often made to appear.

 Meaning Of The Word Antichrist

 The word "antichrist (s)" is mentioned only in the epistles of John.
 Four times it is found in I John (2:18, 22; 4:3).
 A fifth mention is in II John 7.
 Within these passages, John revealed several important facts about the antichrist which many false teachers have failed to acknowledge.

 First, we learn that in John's day false teachers known by this name were already present.
 Second, we learn that there were many of them.